-Florida’s Historic Coast: Traveling with Toddlers, Tweens and Teens
+Florida’s Historic Coast: Traveling with Toddlers and Teens

 Attractions keep little hands busy

-Historic attractions that keep little kids busy with interactive activities include the Pirate and Treasure Museum with its scavenger hunt, interactive pirate book, cannon firing, knot tying and immersive, surround sound pirate ship experience.
-At the Fountain of Youth, taste the water, feed a peacock, explore a Timucuan Indian village, and sift for artifacts in an archaeological dig.
-Check out the view from the 35-foot watchtower and feel the heat as the resident blacksmith works his metal at The Colonial Quarter.
+Encourage your children to engage with history through interactive activities, such as the Pirate and Treasure Museum, complete with a scavenger hunt, interactive pirate book, cannon firing, knot tying, and immersive pirate ship experience.
+At the Fountain of Youth Archeological Park, taste the water, feed a peacock, watch Spanish soldiers fire a cannon, explore a Timucuan Indian village, and sift for artifacts in an archaeological dig.
+Visit The Colonial Quarter to view the city from a 35-foot watchtower and feel the heat as the resident blacksmith works his metal.

-Teens and tweens will enjoy the many water sports on Florida’s Historic Coast.
-Paddle the waterways in your choice of a kayak or Stand Up Paddleboard (SUP) at Anastasia Water Sports.
+Older children will enjoy the many water sports on Florida’s Historic Coast.
+Peruse the local waterways in a kayak or Stand Up Paddleboard (SUP).
 Or brave the waves with a surfing lesson.
-Feed the alligators at the St. Augustine Alligator Farm and Zoological Park and hunt for shark’s teeth at Mickler’s Landing in Ponte Vedra Beach.
-Take the 3D movie experience to the extreme at the World Golf Village IMAX Theater.
-After dark, check out all of St. Augustine’s haunted spots on a ghost tour adventure.
+Experience the thrill of feeding alligators at the St. Augustine Alligator Farm and Zoological Park, where you can zip line over the enclosures or visit the new Sloth Landing.
+Hunt for shark’s teeth at Mickler’s Landing in Ponte Vedra Beach or enjoy the ultimate 3D movie at the World Golf Village IMAX Theater.
+After dark, check out St. Augustine’s haunted history on a ghost tour adventure.

 “Togetherness” Comes in All Forms

-Adult members of the family will love getting the family active together with a hike at Anastasia State Park or the Guana Tolomato Matanzas Research Reserve where you’ll see plenty of Florida wildlife.
-And speaking of wildlife, you can’t get much more in tune with nature than by swimming with the dolphins at Marineland Dolphin Adventure.
-Florida Water Tours is a family-friendly tour aboard the Osprey pontoon boat with guides who teach you all about the ecosystem while you spot dolphins, native birds and other marine life.
+Parents will love getting the family active together with a hike at Anastasia State Park or the Guana Tolomato Matanzas Research Reserve, where you’ll see plenty of Florida wildlife.
+Get up close and personal with nature by swimming with the dolphins at Marineland Dolphin Adventure.

-Dads will want to schedule time on the links at one of dozens of golf courses in St. Augustine and Ponte Vedra Beach.
-Then tour the World Golf Hall of Fame to see surprising artifacts from the Hall’s members and golf’s biggest names.
-The ladies can shop ‘til they drop at St. Augustine Outlets or St. Augustine Premium Outlets, or at any of the unique boutiques, vintage stores or antique shops in St. Augustine and Ponte Vedra Beach.
-Take a break from your busy family itinerary and pamper yourself at the Spa at Ponte Vedra Inn and Club or Debbie’s Day Spa in St. Augustine.
+Schedule some time at one of the golf courses at World Golf Village, and tour the World Golf Hall of Fame to see surprising artifacts from the Hall’s members and golf’s biggest names.
+Visit St. Augustine’s two outlet malls or at any of the unique boutiques, vintage stores or antique shops in St. Augustine and Ponte Vedra Beach.

 Dining Doesn’t Have to Be Difficult

-Dining is plentiful and varied.
-There are plenty of casual options for families and restaurants serve up fresh local produce and seafood.
-Chefs create dishes inspired by the area’s diverse culture – Spanish, French, British, Greek and Minorcan - and menus satisfy even the pickiest of eaters.
+Florida’s Historic Coast has plenty of options when it comes to food.
+Choose from casual family dining to top-rated restaurants.
+Try dishes inspired by the diverse cultures of St. Augustine’s history, including Spanish, French, British, Greek, and Minorcan food.
 For families on the go trying to make the most of their vacation, there are plenty of fast casual options that provide a great mea at a good price.